Less LLM, More Documents: Searching for Improved RAG: Experiment

 \subsection{The Effect of Corpus Scaling as Compensation}

-We ask whether enlarging the retriever corpus can compensate for smaller LLMs, allowing them to match or surpass larger generators in RAG performance.
-Concretely, we define the retriever’s corpus size $|C|$ in terms of the number of active shards $n$, where each shard indexes $\sim$22M documents from ClueWeb22-A. Thus, corpus scaling corresponds to increasing $n$, and we study how varying $n$ interacts with different LLM sizes.
+We examine whether enlarging the retriever corpus can compensate for smaller LLMs, enabling them to match or surpass larger model.
+We parameterize corpus scale by the number of active shards $n$, where each shard indexes $\sim$22M documents from ClueWeb22-A; scaling the corpus corresponds to increasing $n$.

-To investigate this question, we fixed the generator to one of five Qwen3 variants ($M_{0.6B}$, $M_{1.7B}$, $M_{4B}$, $M_{8B}$, $M_{14B}$) and varied corpus scale $n$ by cumulatively activating retrieval shards.
-For each model, we evaluated the same set of $n$ under a uniform protocol, enabling consistent cross-model comparison.
+We evaluate five Qwen3 variants ($M_{0.6B}$, $M_{1.7B}$, $M_{4B}$, $M_{8B}$, $M_{14B}$) and, for each model, vary $n$ by cumulatively activating shards under the same retrieval and prompting protocol, enabling controlled cross-model comparisons.